 Because the leaver graduation rate used in 2011 is so much higher than the new adjusted cohort rate used in 2012, few schools are identified as priority based on graduation rate in 2011.
 Schools are identified and classified based on the order of operations shown above.

-The DC OSSE’s list of priority schools meets ESEA requirements for the minimum number of schools based on required criteria.
-In developing the final list of priority schools; however, based in part on input from stakeholder groups, the DC OSSE identified more than the minimum number of schools for support to ensure broader impact and sustained progress.
+The DC OSSE’s list of Priority schools meets ESEA requirements for the minimum number of schools based on required criteria.
+In developing the final list of Priority schools; however, based in part on input from stakeholder groups, the DC OSSE identified more than the minimum number of schools for support to ensure broader impact and sustained progress.

 2.D.ii Provide the SEA’s list of priority schools in Table 2.